dojo/docs/dojo/topic.rst

 publish()
 ---------

 Publishes a topic, which the arguments are then sent to every listener.
-It has a signature of:

-.. api-doc :: dojo/topic
-  :methods: publish
-  :no-headers:
-  :sig:

 Globbing
 --------